nrv-framework/NRV/ReadMe.md

     docker run --rm -p 8888:8888 nrvframework/lab

-Where the -p 8888:8888 maps the port to the local host.
+Where the `-p 8888:8888` maps the port to the local host.
 This should give you a link and token to load Jupyter from your browser.

 ### NRV on Windows

 NRV is not directly installable on Windows due to some FenicsX dependencies not available on windows.
-However one can easily overcome this problem by using (`WLS2 <https://learn.microsoft.com/en-us/windows/wsl/install>`_).
+However one can easily overcome this problem by using [WLS2](<https://learn.microsoft.com/en-us/windows/wsl/install>).
 Assuming a blank installation of WLS2 (Ubuntu 22.xx), the following instruction are required to install and use NRV.

-Installation of `micromamba <https://github.com/mamba-org/mamba>`_ (a lighter and faster conda equivalent):
+Installation of [micromamba](https://github.com/mamba-org/mamba) (a lighter and faster conda equivalent):

     "${SHELL}" <(curl -L micro.mamba.pm/install.sh)